Felteng/f1-town-square/README.md

     - On mobile devices the navbar turns into a collapsable menu through the intuitive and familiar burger menu.

-    - Features a very mute text letting the user know if they're logged in and who they are logged in as.
+    - Features a slightly mute text letting the user know if they're logged in and who they are logged in as.
         <details>
         <summary>
             Navigation images